 The Treasury & Investment Committee assists the Board of Directors by centralizing oversight of all treasury activities of the Company, insofar as practical, and coordinating our banking, cash management, investment and funding arrangements.
 The Committee also formulates and implements the Treasury and Investment Policy, reviewing it from time to time.
-The Committee's charter provides that the Committee consist of the Chief Financial Officer and at least two independent members of the Board of Directors.
-The Committee reviews its charter on an annual basis and did so most recently on December 6, 2023.
-The last amendment to the policy and charter occurred in 2022.
+The Committee's charter provides that the Committee consists of the Chief Financial Officer and at least two independent members of the Board of Directors.
+The Committee reviews its charter on an annual basis and did so most recently on December 11, 2024.
+The last substantive amendment to the policy and charter occurred in 2022.

-During 2023, the members of the Treasury & Investment Committee were Directors Thomas Parker (Chair in 2023), Kathy Walker, Rob Chang and our Chief Financial Officer, Roger Smith.
-Subsequent to year-end, Rob Chang was appointed to be the Chair of the Committee.
-The Treasury & Investment Committee met twice during 2023.
+During 2024, the members of the Treasury & Investment Committee who are nominated for election at the Meeting were Directors Rob Chang (Chair), Elmer Dyke, Thomas Parker, and Kathy Walker.
+Pursuant to the Committee's Charter our Chief Financial Officer, Roger Smith also serves the Committee.
+The Treasury & Investment Committee met twice during 2024.